sumitdhameja/services-hub/README.md

 ![](https://storage.googleapis.com/bc-ops/github-gif/service-hub.png)

 **Services Hub API** is a API build using gin/gorm.
-The API can be run as a command
+The API can be run as a command.
+This can be used as a boilerplate template showcasing API capabilities in golang

 ## Structure and Assumptions